 I knew that by attending this business retreat, I wouldn’t be able to attend a yoga retreat I had been eyeing for a while.
 Surely that would have been a great investment as well, but the return would have been quite different.
 In making my decision, I had to acknowledge what would be gained and what would be lost.

 Another important question to ask is this: “What’s the cost of NOT investing in this?”
-For example, when people look at my Stress Management Workbook, they know it takes a small investment of money ($25) but a significant investment of time and energy (it has over 100 exercises).
-However, for many, the consequences of not investing are grave so the opportunity cost is quickly offset.
+For example, when people look at my Build Your Professional Development Plan Workbook, they know it takes a small investment of money ($27) but a significant investment of time and energy (it has over 100 exercises).
+However, for many, the career consequences of not investing are grave so the opportunity cost is quickly offset.

 Now, looking back on my decision to invest in the business retreat, I couldn’t be happier.
 I know I made the right decision and that’s the best feeling in the world.
 We even had a few yoga classes while I was there so my opportunity cost was minimized.
 Often, when you make smart investments, that’s the way it works.
 Forces simply align to ensure you recognize your own wisdom.